-Less than 1%.
+\Less than 1%.

-- (1) Does not include shares attributable to RSUs previously granted but scheduled to vest after May 23, 2023.
-Includes shares of Class C Non-Voting Common Stock underlying SARs that may be acquired within 60 days through the exercise of vested SARs as follows: Mr. Nordholm, 34,024 shares; Ms. Ramesh, 5,425 shares; Mr. Carpenter, 4,202 shares; Mr. Mullery, 32,846 shares; and Mr. Crady, 1,661 shares.
+(1) Does not include shares attributable to RSUs previously granted but scheduled to vest after May 24, 2024.
+Includes shares of Class C Non-Voting Common Stock underlying SARs that may be acquired within 60 days through the exercise of vested SARs as follows: Mr. Nordholm, 42,926 shares; Ms. Ramesh, 3,852 shares; Mr. Carpenter, 3,864 shares; Mr. Mullery, 31,355 shares; and Mr. Crady, 3,025 shares.
 Each SAR represents the right to receive, upon exercise, an amount equal to the excess, if any, of the fair market value of a share of Farmer Mac's Class C Non-Voting Common Stock on the date of exercise over the grant price.
 Because the future exercise date of vested SARs is not known, the fair market value of a share on the date of exercise is also not known, so the actual number of shares of Class C Non-Voting Common Stock that each person will receive upon exercise of SARs cannot be determined at this time.
-The number of shares of Class C Common Stock beneficially owned by each named executive officer reflected in the table above related to SARs is higher than the number of shares of Class C Non-Voting Common Stock that each named executive officer will actually receive upon exercise of any vested SARs. - (2) Group includes the following current executive officers: Brian M. Brinch, Zachary N. Carpenter, Marc J. Crady, Robert J. Maines, Stephen P. Mullery, Bradford T. Nordholm, Aparna Ramesh, and Kerry T. Willie.
+The number of shares of Class C Non-Voting Common Stock beneficially owned by each named executive officer reflected in the table above related to SARs is higher than the number of shares of Class C Non-Voting Common Stock that each named executive officer will actually receive upon exercise of any vested SARs.

+(2) Group does not include Jeffrey L. Plagge and Kevin G. Riel, who are nominees for election to the Board and do not currently serve as directors of Farmer Mac.
+Group includes the following current executive officers: Brian M. Brinch, Zachary N. Carpenter, Marc J. Crady, Sean T. Datcher, Robert J. Maines, Stephen P. Mullery, Bradford T. Nordholm, Aparna Ramesh, and Kerry T. Willie.
 The number of shares of Class C Non-Voting Common Stock shown for the group includes shares underlying SARs that may be acquired within 60 days by the members of the group through the exercise of vested SARs.
-Sean T. Datcher was appointed as an executive officer on April 3.
-2023 after the effective date of this table, so his holdings are not reflected in the cumulative holdings of the group.